jupdike/tsvg/README.md

         >Hello World</text>
     </svg>

 If the Font path attribute starts with a . or .., the path of the current .tsvg file is prepended.
+If you install the included .otf file on your system, then you can see how the two compare by loading the output of <code>npm test</code>, textpath.svg, in your browser.

 You can also whitelist characters, in order to keep the output .JS files small: